-- When planning to conceive or to father a child, you should stop taking hydroxycarbamide for a period of at least three months to allow the drug to clear from your system before trying to conceive - It is imperative to discuss your plans together with your haematologist prior to becoming pregnant or fathering a child.
-Your doctor can recommend treatment options for you that will not cause harm to your developing foetus and will increase your chance of a successful pregnancy - If you or your partner becomes pregnant while taking this drug please contact your doctor immediately for further advice
+- We strongly recommend that you use contraception whilst taking hydroxycarbamide, because this medication can be harmful to a developing foetus. - When planning to conceive or to father a child, you should stop taking hydroxycarbamide for a period of at least three months to allow the drug to clear from your system before trying to conceive. - It is imperative to discuss your plans together with your haematologist prior to becoming pregnant or fathering a child.
+Your doctor can recommend treatment options for you that will not cause harm to your developing foetus and will increase your chance of a successful pregnancy. - If you or your partner becomes pregnant while taking this drug please contact your doctor immediately for further advice.